himanshurgit/AWSBedrockWorkshop/README.md

 The content of this Git repo is for public use.
+The content is a python code for AWS Bedrock workshop.

 Files-
 Chatbackend - This file is having backend code for Bedrock based chatbot.